qcrit/NHB-2018-OEstylometry/README.md

 The code requires Python 3.6.0+.
 It is recommended that you create a virtual environment for this project before installing the required packages and running the code.
 If you have not done so previously, you will need to install virtualenv (e.g., by running `pip install virtualenv`).
 To create a virtual environment called 'venv_OE_stylometry', type `virtualenv venv_OE_stylometry`.
 To activate the virtual environment, type `source venv_OE_stylometry/bin/activate` when in the main directory.

-Before running the replication experiments, install the required Python packages, including scipy, numpy, matplotlib, and nltk.
+Before running the replication experiments, install the required Python packages, including scipy, numpy, pandas, matplotlib, and nltk.

 ## Part 1: Corpus-wide functional ngram profiling (Fig. 1 and Supplemental Fig. S2)